m9ssah/m9ssah/README.md

 # Hallo, i'm Massah :D

-I'm a 2nd year student at the University of Toronto with a Computer Science Specialization + Data Science Minor
+I'm a 2nd year student at the University of Toronto with a Computer Science Specialization + Statistics Minor

 ---